 Today, there are 318 electricity-producing wind turbines in the Belgian part of the North Sea, giving an installed capacity of 1,556 MW.
 Six of the farms - C-Power (325 MW), Belwind (171 MW), Northwind (216 MW), Nobelwind (165 MW), Rentel (309 MW) and Norther (370 MW) - are already supplying electricity to Belgian users.

-The construction work for Norther (370 MW) was started in 2018.
-By the end of 2019, the 44 new wind turbines of the Norther farm will provide an additional operational capacity of 370 MW, and the Belgian North Sea will be good for a total installed capacity of 1556 MW.
+The construction work for Northwester 2 (219 MW) has started.
+By 2020, the 23 new wind turbines of the Northwester 2 farm will provide an additional operational capacity of 219 MW, and the Belgian North Sea will be good for a total installed capacity of 1,775 MW.

 In the interests of the Belgian economy, it is crucial that the country's own capacity to produce electricity is further developed, so that security of supply can continue to be guaranteed.
 Having your own production capacity also guarantees a stable pricing policy (less reliance on imports) and a stable investment climate for Belgian companies.
 Recent geopolitical tensions in Ukraine, the Middle East and elsewhere have increased concerns about the energy dependency of Europe and Belgium.
 The European Commission is working on a plan to reduce Europe's dependence on gas imports, in part by further exploiting the potential of renewable (wind) energy.